signl4/docs/integrations/webhook/webhook.md

     If you want to acknowledge a previously triggered alert (e.g. someone responded in the 3rd party system and not in the mobile app during business hours), set the X-S4-Status to 'acknowledged' and provide an external ID via the 'X-S4-ExternalID' parameter for the alert you want to acknowledge.
 It is only possible to acknowledge an alert with a provided external id that initially triggered it.
 - **resolved**
     If you want to resolve a previously triggered alert (e.g. monitoring system has auto-closed the event), make sure to set the X-S4-Status to 'resolved' and provide an external ID via the 'X-S4-ExternalID' parameter for the alert(s) you want to resolve.
 It is only possible to resolve a alert with a provided external id that initially triggered it.

+### Title and Message

+To control your alert title and message you can use parameter names like "subject" or "title" for the alert title and "message" or "body" for the alert message.

+### URL Query Parameters

 You can also add query parameters which are each documented below.
 They are used to correlate the status of events in your 3rd party system with the alert status in SIGNL4.
 You are thereby able to define when an event, sent to the webhook, should acknowledge or resolve a alert that it has triggered earlier.
 An example is: https://connect.signl4.com/webhook/teamssecret?ExtIdParam=Id&ExtStatusParam=Status&ResolvedStatus=UP&AckStatus=PENDING